 Talent raising needle and starting injection.

-After the injection is complete, wait for 2 minutes before slowly retracting the syringe for 3 to 4 minutes, ensuring the first 4 to 5 retraction intervals are spaced at 100 micrometers to prevent cell displacement [1-TXT].
+After the injection is complete, wait for 2 minutes before slowly but steadily retracting the syringe over 3 to 4 minutes.
+Pausing for up to a minute after the first several intervals of 100-250 micrometers will help prevent cell displacement [1-TXT].

 Talent carefully retracting the syringe, pausing incrementally to avoid cell dislodgement.
-TXT: Rinse needle with PBS and distilled water between injections to prevent plugging
+TXT: Rinse needle with PBS and distilled water between injections to prevent clogging, and wipe with alcohol.

 Closing the Wound Incision

 Re-approximate the edges of the incision [1].
 Using 3 interrupted stitches with a 5-0 (5-oh) suture, close the wound while slightly everting the wound edges to ensure the underlying dermis touches [2].
 Apply the povidone-iodine solution to the closed wound [3] and transfer the mouse to a paper-lined recovery cage on a warming pad set to 37 degrees Celsius [4-TXT].
+Once the animal has regained sternal recumbency, it may be transferred back to its home cage [5].

 Talent aligning the edges of the incision for closure.